hlavacs/ViennaGameJobSystem/README.md

 	}

 Functions scheduling other functions create a parent-child relationship.
 Functions are immediately scheduled to be run, schedule() can be called any number of times to start an arbitrary number of children to run in parallel.
 Function parameters should always be copied (see below)!
-Functions can also me member-functions, since they are wrapped into lambdas anyway.
+Functions can also be member-functions, since they are wrapped into lambdas anyway.
 Just make sure that the class instance does not go out of scope!

 ## Coroutines
 The second type of task to be scheduled are coroutines.
-Coroutines can suspend their function body (returning to the caller), and later on resume them where they had left.
-Any function that uses the keywords co_await, co_yield, or co_return is a coroutine.
+Coroutines can suspend their function body (and return to the caller), and later on resume them where they had left.
+Any function that uses the keywords co_await, co_yield, or co_return is a coroutine (see e.g. https://lewissbaker.github.io/).
 In this case, in order to be compatible with the job system, coroutines must be of type Coro<T>, where T is any type to be computed.
+T must be copyable, refernces can be wrapped e.g. into std::ref.

+Note: At the moment, T cannot be void, and the coroutine must return a result.

 An instance of Coro<T> acts like a future, in that it allows to create the coro, schedule it, and later on retrieve the promised value by calling get().
+Since the result may not be ready when get() is called, get() actually returns a std::optional<T>&, and you can check whether the result is already there.

+Note: do not keep this reference, since its source can go out of scope in the future.

 Additionally to this future, also a promise of type Coro_promise<T> is allocated from the heap.
-The promise stores the coro's state, suspend points and return value.
-Since this allocation is more expensive than getting memory from the stack, it is possible to pass in a pointer to a memory resource to be used for allocation.
-A coro that ends is usually destroyed by its future Coro<T>.
-See below for more infos on this.
+The promise stores the coro's state and suspend points.
+Since this allocation is more expensive than getting memory from the stack, it is possible to pass in a pointer to a std::pmr::memory_resource to be used for allocation.
+A Coro_promise that reaches its end point automatically destroys.
+The Coro<T> still can access the return value because this value is kept in a std::shared_ptr<std::optional<T>>, not in the Coro_promise<T> itself.

     class CoroClass {	//a dummy C++ class that has a coro as one of its member functions int number = 1;	//store a number
     public:
         CoroClass( int nr ) : number(nr) {};

+         //member coro - return the number times 10, when it returns, it cannot be reused again!
-        Coro<int> Number10() { co_return number * 10; } //member coro - return the number times 10
+        Coro<int> Number10() { co_return number * 10; }
     };

 	//the coro compute() uses normal new and delete to allocate its promise Coro<int> compute(int i) {
-        CoroClass cc(99);			//class instance stores number 99 auto mf = cc.Number(10);	//get an instance of the class coro co_await mf;				//run it
-        co_return 2 * mf.get();		//get result and return it
+        CoroClass cc(99);			        //class instance stores number 99 auto mf = cc.Number(10);	        //get an instance of the class coro co_await mf;				        //run it and wait for the result co_return 2 * mf.get().value();		//get result and return it }
-    }

 	//the coro do_compute() uses g_global_mem to allocate its promise!
     Coro<int> do_compute(std::allocator_arg_t, std::pmr::memory_resource* mr) {
-        co_await 0;				//move this job to the thread with number 0 auto tk1 = compute(1); 	//create the coro compute() with parameter 1- it initially suspends co_await tk1;			//run it and wait for it to finish co_return tk1.get();	//get the promised value and return it }
+        co_await 0;				        //move this job to the thread with number 0 auto tk1 = compute(1); 	        //create the coro compute() with parameter 1- it initially suspends co_await tk1;			        //run it and wait for it to finish co_return tk1.get().value();	//get the promised value and return it }

 	//the coro loop() uses g_global_mem to allocate its promise!